 3.C.i.a Privacy Officer

 The Assistant Vice President for Compliance, Accreditation, and University of Iowa Privacy Officer monitors HIPAA compliance under the Joint Office for Compliance at University of Iowa Health Care.
+The Privacy Officer formally delegated the authority to serve as the University of Iowa Hospitals and Clinics Privacy Board to the University of Iowa Biomedical IRB (IRB-01).

 3.C.i.b Business Associate Agreements